 In 2017 the Tarradale Through Time Project was awarded £69,300 of Heritage Lottery Funding to undertake a programme of archaeological excavations and investigations.
 It has now completed its second season of excavations.
-See the Tarradale Through Time website for full details and the new blog post.
+See the Tarradale Through Time website and our blog post for further information.

 Scotland’s Rock Art Project (ScRAP).
 Lead John Wombell, NOSAS Committee liaison Anne Cockroft

 This 5-year project, led by Dr Tertia Barnett started on 1 January 2017.
 The aim is to record the rock art across the whole of Scotland in a consistent and useful way.
 NOSAS will undertake the pilot field work before the project is rolled out across Scotland.
 A summary is available here, the SCRAP website is now live at www.rockart.scot